NicolasB2/back-simulation-DT/README.md

 # back-simulation-DT
-This repository contains the back java development of the DT simulation framework
+This repository contains the back java development of the Digital Twin prototype of simulation framework